Persistent Cough? When to Worry

 - The cough is accompanied by a fever or shortness of breath.

-In either of the above cases, see a doctor promptly.
+In either of the above cases, a prompt medical assessment is commonly recommended.

 Coloured Phlegm